For more information, also see Dismantlers and Crushers

 Lost or stolen plates should be reported immediately with a written notice that must be mailed or faxed to MVED.
 The dismantler’s local police department or sheriff’s office should also be notified.
 If the plate was stolen, please also list your local police agency’s case number in your written notification (41-3-507 UCA).

-Include photographs of owner, partners or corporate officers.
+Include passport quality photographs of owners, partners, or corporate officers.

 A picture of the Principal Place of Business and sign.